This Ricoh Printer Driver Tutorial will guide you step by step through the best way to add a Ricoh Printer driver onto a Windows computer.

 STEP 2 – Opening Devices and Printers

-Click on the Windows icon (usually bottom left corner), then without clicking anywhere else, type in “printers”, the search bar will automatically show multiple results, Click on “Devices and Printers” from the list.
+Click on the Windows icon (usually bottom left corner), then without clicking anywhere else, type in “control”, the search bar will automatically show multiple results, Click on “Control Panel” from the list.

 Click on “Add a printer” to start the add printer wizard for adding your Ricoh Printer